BaguaSys/bagua/README.md

 ======
 [![tutorials](https://github.com/BaguaSys/tutorials/actions/workflows/tutorials.yml/badge.svg)](https://baguasys.github.io/tutorials/) [![Documentation Status](https://readthedocs.org/projects/bagua/badge/?version=latest)](http://bagua.readthedocs.io/?badge=latest) [![PyPI version](https://badge.fury.io/py/bagua.svg)](https://badge.fury.io/py/bagua) [![Docker](https://img.shields.io/badge/docker-pass-green)](https://hub.docker.com/r/baguasys/bagua) [![GitHub license](https://img.shields.io/github/license/BaguaSys/bagua)](https://github.com/BaguaSys/bagua/blob/master/LICENSE)

 Bagua is a distributed training utility developed by [Kuaishou Technology](https://www.kuaishou.com/en) and [DS3 Lab@ETH](https://ds3lab.inf.ethz.ch/).
-Users can extend the training on a single GPU to multi-GPUs (may across multiple machines), with excellent speedup guarantee, by simply adding a few lines of code.
-Bagua also provides a flexible system abstraction that supports state-of-the-art system relaxation techniques of distributed training.
+Users can extend the training on a single GPU to multi-GPUs (may across multiple machines) by simply adding a few lines of code.
+One prominent feature of Bagua is to provide a flexible system abstraction that supports state-of-the-art system relaxation techniques of distributed training such.
 Powered by the new system design, Bagua has a great ability to implement and extend various state-of-the-art distributed learning algorithms.
+This in turns enables better scalability and efficiency of the end-to-end training process.
-Researchers can easily develop new distributed training algorithms based on bagua, without sacrificing system performance.
+Researchers can also easily develop new distributed training algorithms within the Bagua framework, without worrying about low-level optimizations.

-So far, Bagua has integrated primitives including
+So far, Bagua has integrated communication primitives including

 - Centralized Synchronous Communication (AllReduce)
 - Decentralized Synchronous Communication
 - Low Precision Communication

-Its effectiveness has been verified in various scenarios, including VGG and ResNet on ImageNet, Bert Large and many industrial applications at Kuaishou.
+Its effectiveness has been evaluated in various scenarios, including VGG and ResNet on ImageNet, BERT Large and many industrial applications at Kuaishou.

 The underlying communication execution engine is in [bagua-core](https://github.com/BaguaSys/bagua-core), a library written in Rust.